sftpplus/sftpplus-docs/chevah/server/static/documentation/operation-client/transfers.rst

 It takes no options.

 ..  note::
-    If the remote filesystem is case insensitive and a file with the same name (but different cases) exists, the remote name is kept.
+    If the remote filesystem is case-insensitive and a file with the same name (but different cases) exists, the remote name is kept.

 Below is an example for the `lowercase` transformation::